 There are two types:

 Even if it's just a matter of preference on your side, it is fine.
-The important thing to remember, is that you need to at least do this for one full sleep cycle, to maximize the benefits.
+The important thing to remember is that you need do this for at least one full sleep cycle, to maximize the benefits.

 Up to what age should KMC be done?